Drumsticks1/TS3-LogDataViewer/README.md

 <br>
 [ts3-ldv package on npm](https://www.npmjs.com/package/ts3-ldv)
 <br>
-You can find the in-depth installation instructions in the file named `install instructions`, it also contains a section for the nginx configuration.
+You can find the in-depth installation instructions in the INSTALL.md, it also contains a section for the nginx configuration.

 ## Features
 Would be too much to write down here.